-Fresh juicy summer peaches have not rival but only when they’re ripe.
+A fresh juicy peach just can’t be beat, but only if they’re ripe.
 If you find yourself with less than ripe peaches, you can ripen a peach at home with a few tricks.

-This mean that when you bring them home from the grocery or farmers market they probably won’t be ready to eat.
+This mean that when you bring them home from your local grocery store or farmers market they probably won’t be ready to eat.
 What do you do with unripe peaches when you want to make a homemade peach cobbler or a peach cobbler cake?
 Here are a few tips to ripen them faster when you just can’t wait for mother nature.

-- If they’re almost ready to eat, leave them on a windowsill so they can get some direct sunlight and you’ll have juicy peaches in no time.
+- If they’re almost ready to eat, leave them at room temperature on a windowsill so they can get some direct sunlight and you’ll have juicy peaches in no time.

 - If they are slightly soft but still firm, place them in a brown paper bag and roll down the top of the bag.
 You can use a plastic bag in a pinch.

-- If they are hard, place a ripened banana in the brown paper bag with the peaches.
-The bananas produce a gas that speeds up the ripening of other fruit.
+- If you have rock-hard peaches, place a ripe banana in the brown paper bag with the peaches.
+The bananas produce ethylene gas that speeds up the ripening process of other fruit.
 You’ll still need to have a little patience because this method will take a couple of days.

 When are peaches in season